Our Story

 Our life experiences, passions and backgrounds led us to the concept of this camp and to its opening in 2008.
 Eric is a Motorcycle Safety Foundation Instructor (MSF) and Annelise holds a Masters Degree in Social Work, Child & Family Specialty.
 We are proud parents of two now grown daughters who were our original “Junior Counselors”.
 To this day, they both talk about how participating in summer camp life at Iron Horse has helped them in their adult lives with self-confidence, social skills and a strong work ethic.

-How We Do It
+How We Will Continue…

 Where We Are